 Growing up in California, I have always been in awe of the wildlife and wild spaces located within the Golden State.
-That is why I jumped at the opportunity to join Defenders of Wildlife’s staff as a California Senior Representative this past June.
+That is why I jumped at the opportunity to join Defenders of Wildlife’s staff as a Senior California Representative this past June.
 My role focuses primarily on renewable energy projects within California’s Central Valley and the desert, and the potential impact of projects on wildlife and wild habitat.
 We are seeing many renewable energy projects being proposed within the Central Valley and desert.
-Renewable energy is essential to address the challenges posed by climate change, including meeting California’s aggressive energy goals.
+Renewable energy is essential to address the challenges posed by climate change, including meeting California’s ambitious energy goals.
 Yet many of these projects can have a large impact on species that call the area home, such as the burrowing owl, desert tortoise, San Joaquin kit fox and Swainson’s hawk.

 Defenders advocates for a smart-from-the-start approach that balances the growing number of renewable energy projects with protecting wildlife.
 Smart-from-the-start aims to encourage renewable energy developed in low-conflict areas in order to avoid or minimize impacts on wildlife.
-Given California’s aggressive clean energy goals, the state will need to increase the amount of renewable energy development for the foreseeable future.
+Given California’s ambitious clean energy goals, the state will need to increase the amount of renewable energy development for the foreseeable future.

 In September 2018, then Governor Jerry Brown signed Senate Bill 100 into law, which requires at least 60 percent of California’s electricity comes from renewables and mandates that all electricity comes from carbon-free sources by 2045.
 There is an important balance to strike between investing in renewables with the long-term impacts to our biological diversity, wild habitat and natural landscapes.

 My first few weeks working for Defenders was full of learning opportunities, including the chance to take a road trip throughout California.
 Although I am from California, I spent the majority of my time in and around the Bay Area and I found it necessary to better acquaint myself with the areas that my work will focus on.
-I took several road trips spread throughout a couple of weeks to better familiarize myself with areas including Joshua Tree National Park; Twentynine Palms; the Sonny Bono Salton Sean National Wildlife Refuge; Anza Borrego Desert State Park; Tehachapi; Bakersfield; and Fresno.
+I took several road trips spread throughout a couple of weeks to better familiarize myself with areas including Joshua Tree National Park; Twentynine Palms; the Sonny Bono Salton Sea National Wildlife Refuge; Anza Borrego Desert State Park; Tehachapi; Bakersfield; and Fresno.

 Aside from gaining a deeper understanding of the geography and wildlife, I also took this opportunity to visit three proposed solar projects sites that are located in Imperial, Kern and Tulare counties.
 Defenders submitted public comments on the three projects and the ability to physically visit the locations provided me the opportunity to further understand the land the projects were located on.
 Defenders’ comments focused on mitigation measures that seek to reduce the impact to imperiled species.
 These recommendations include measures such as reducing traffic speed, conducting more up-to-date biological surveys and coordination with appropriate state and federal agencies for compensating for loss of wildlife habitat.